spacetelescope/jdaviz/docs/cubeviz/notebook.rst

 ***********************************
 Using Cubeviz in a Jupyter Notebook
 ***********************************

-Words go here
+Coming soon